 - 1/4 teaspoon freshly ground black pepper

-Pour the soup from the instant pot into a blender and blend until smooth (you may need to do this in 2 batches, depending on how big your blender is).
+- Pour the soup from the instant pot into a blender and blend until smooth (please do this in 2-3 batches, depending on how big your blender is).

 - Add diced tomatoes, carrots, onions, celery, tomato paste, chicken broth, oregano, and basil to a large soup pot.
 Bring to a gently boil and cook for several minutes, until the vegetables are tender.

 - In a separate pot, prepare the roux.
 Add butter to the pot over medium low heat and allow to melt.
 Stir in the flour and whisk together constantly for about 10 minutes or until the roux is a nice golden brown color.
 Slowly add 1 cup of the soup from the other pot to the roux--it will start to form a thick paste.
 Slowly add another 3 cups of warm soup to the roux.
 Whisk together until smooth.
 Add the roux mixture to soup pot and stir to combine.